SRALFk/baca./README.md

 **Baca.** exists to break that compromise.
 The logic is simple:

-* **Zero Feature Creep (Only ~4MB):** We don't shove unnecessary tools down your throat.
+* **Zero Feature Creep (~4MB Size):** We don't shove unnecessary tools down your throat.
 No robotic voices, no social sharing buttons, no bloatware.
 Just a pure, uncompromised visual reading experience.
 * **Open-Source Doesn't Mean Ugly:** Just because an app is free doesn't mean it should look cheap.
 By deeply integrating Material 3 Expressive, navigating your library actually feels fluid and satisfying.
 * **True Local Privacy:** Most "free" apps harvest your reading habits or force you to upload your PDFs to their servers.
 Baca is strictly local-first.
 Your academic journals and personal books are parsed and stored locally on your device via IndexedDB.
 Zero servers involved.